ImmanuelCurrah/perpay/README.md

 - Generated data and stored in the public folder to be used with axios.

-- Created a custom hook to be able to use the data globaly and export funtions.
+- Created a custom hook to be able to use the data globally and export functions.

 - Created the compnents and have them display the relevant information for each one.